avinash28196/Notes/How spring boot works internally.md

 https://dzone.com/articles/7-things-to-know-getting-started-with-spring-boot

+## What is springboot and spring framework?

+## Spring boot
+Spring Boot is not a Framework, it is Spring's convention-over-configuration solution for creating stand-alone, production-grade Spring-based Applications.

+Spring Boot builds on top of Spring Framework, and it makes it easier to use Spring Framework.
+Over time Spring had grown to be this incomprehensible mess of loosely connected building blocks.
+Building loosely connected building blocks is a great idea except when you have hundreds of them and it’s hard for anyone to keep track of which building block should be used when.
+Spring Boot cleans up the mess, and provides an easier way of connecting the building blocks together.

+## Why use spring boot.

+**Faster developement of project**

+* Opinionated ‘starter’ dependencies to simplify build and application configuration
+* Embedded server to avoid complexity in application deployment.
+Metrics, Health check, and externalized configuration.

+**Spring boot for productivity**
+* If you are starting a project from scratch, it’s better to use Spring Boot.
+It provides boilerplate code, configuration and annotation configuration to quick start new spring projects within no time.
+* Spring Boot automatically configures required classes depending on the libraries on its classpath.

+**Ease of integration**
+* Spring Boot leverages existing spring projects as well as Third party projects to develop production ready applications.
+* It provides a set of Starter Pom’s or gradle build files which one can use to add required dependencies and also facilitate auto configuration.

+Spring Boot provides a number of starter dependencies for different Spring modules.
+Some of the most commonly used ones are:

+1. spring-boot-starter-web
+2. spring-boot-starter-security
+3. spring-boot-starter-data-jpa
+4. spring-boot-starter-test
+5. spring-boot-starter-thymeleaf

+## Spring framework
+The Spring Framework is an application framework and inversion of control container for the Java platform.
+One could develope anything using Spring Framework that can be achieved by Spring Boot.

+Spring framework is a Injection dependency framework at first (it's still as it is today) targeting managing life-cycle of Java components (what so-called beans).
+Today, Spring framework is pretty bloated with tons facilities/helpers on top of it; but if you look at the big picture, it's still a framework that glue things together, a middle man to MVC frameworks (Struts 1,2, JSF etc), ORM frameworks (Hibernate, iBatis, JOOQ etc) and other necessary facilities (Quartz, Email,

+### Features
+* Core technologies: dependency injection, events, resources, i18n, validation, data binding, type conversion, SpEL, AOP.

+* Testing: mock objects, TestContext framework, Spring MVC Test, WebTestClient.

+* Data Access: transactions, DAO support, JDBC, ORM, Marshalling XML.

+* Spring MVC and Spring WebFlux web frameworks.

+* Integration: remoting, JMS, JCA, JMX, email, tasks, scheduling, cache.

+* Languages: Kotlin, Groovy, dynamic languages.

+# What is Spring?

+The Spring framework provides complete infrastructure support for developing Java applications.

 # How SpringBoot Works Internally

 Spring Boot is an implementation of microservice architecture.
 This is “an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.